BeitianMa/typst-lecture-notes/README.md

 You can take a quick look at the [rendered pdf](example.pdf) to determine if it interests you.

-> Reminder: The [typst-lsp](https://github.com/nvarner/typst-lsp) extension on VS Code does not seem to render this template correctly, perhaps due to version lag.
-The author of [typst-lsp](https://github.com/nvarner/typst-lsp) is already working on an update to Typst v0.6.0

 ### Usage
 **Page organization:** The template will automatically create a cover and outline page based on the basic information given by the user, and set the header and footer to fit the content of each page.
 Just use